2020 Tanjong Pagar United FC season

-The 2020 Singapore Premier League season is Tanjong Pagar United's 15th season at the top level of Singapore football.
-The club will also compete in the Singapore Cup.
+The 2020 Singapore Premier League season was Tanjong Pagar United's 15th season at the top level of Singapore football.
+The club also competed in the Singapore Cup.

 It was first reported that the Jaguar was applying to play for the 2020 season after the announcement of Warrior's plight.
 On 19 January 2020, FAS confirmed that the club "met all the necessary pre-requisites for participation in the SPL 2020 season."

-They will be playing in the Jurong East Stadium, sharing with Albirex Niigata (S) for the 2020 season.
+They played their matches in the Jurong East Stadium, sharing with Albirex Niigata (S).